GetStream/stream-analytics-android/README.md

 ### Naming conventions for public classes and methods across clients

-* StreamAnalytics: the main class responsible for creating Tracker instances
+* StreamAnalytics: the main class responsible for sending events to the APIs
-* Tracker: the class that exposes the API event methods
     * send: send an event to the APIs
 * Engagement: the engagement class holding engagement data
 * Impression: the impression class holding impression data